 Bronco and Filson – two iconic American brands with long histories in the outdoors – announced a campaign today where they are joining forces to celebrate wildland firefighters and raise funds to help maintain and preserve America’s natural resources and National Forests.
 I was asked to pitch in.

 See my still shots from last week’s photo assignment of this vehicle for Ford and Filson below.
 Five million views in the first week!
+Some say 50 million views, but I’m guessing that might be overall.
 Continue reading “”

 LOOK UP.
 THE SKY IS OPEN.